lbke/ssr-theory/readme.md

        header: {"X-AUTHORIZED": true}
     })
 }
+// this function will be run during static render for all the private
-export async function propsGetter(req: Request): Props {
+// articles of the database, but can also be run during request-time render export async function propsGetter(req: Request): Props {
     const { urlParams, header } = req
     if (header["X-AUTHORIZED"] === true) {